-For Culturally and Linguistically Diverse (CALD) Women
+Safer Pathways for Culturally and Linguistically Diverse (CALD) Women

 The aim of the Safer Pathways for Culturally and Linguistically Diverse (CALD) Women is to help CALD women living in regional areas that are experiencing, or at risk of, family and domestic violence or sexual assault, to access the support that they need.
+It is a two-year research project to identify ways to improve pathways into Domestic and Family Violence support services for CALD Women.

 Family and domestic violence and sexual assault support services play a critical role in most Australian communities to help women who are experiencing violence, or who may have experienced violence in the past.
 Consultation with CALD women indicates that services could be more proactive in offering support, and could work with CALD specific services, such as multicultural services, to assist CALD clients to become familiar with the kinds of support available.